 A simple way to save this Thanksgiving is to have flexibility when planning your menu.
 By being flexible in what you plan on making, you’ll be able to plan your meals around the best deals.
 You may also want to forgo tradition in order to save some extra cash.
 Since last year, frozen turkey prices have increased from $1.15 per pound to $1.47 per pound for the week of October 28 to November 3, 2022.

 Opting for a different type of meat, like chicken, could be an easy swap if you’re looking to save as much money as possible this holiday.
 But we know at least some of you just shuddered reading that.

 Especially if you’re getting together with family, opting for a potluck style Thanksgiving dinner could save you a lot of cash.
 Instead of making everything for everyone, try getting each guest to bring something.
 This way, the cost (and effort) of Thanksgiving dinner isn’t such a burden on you.
 Maybe you’ll prepare the turkey and your guests will bring the sides.
 However you want to do it, spreading the cost of dinner between multiple people will cut back on how much each person spends this year.

 Use a Cash Back app

 Using a cash back app can be an easy way to save a few dollars here and there leading up to Thanksgiving, whether you’re shopping for groceries or filling up your tank at the gas station.
 These apps offer exclusive discounts and rewards at thousands of stores, helping you earn on the purchases you’re already making.
-For example, the app Rakuten (for iOS (opens in new tab) and Android (opens in new tab)) is one of the best cashback apps for shopping as it partners with over 3,500 stores.
+For example, the app Rakuten (for iOS and Android) is one of the best cashback apps for shopping as it partners with over 3,500 stores.

 According to their website, they’ve paid users over $2 billion in cash back, so it’s no wonder why it's so popular among users.
 It's an easy way to cut costs where you can.